 China’s population size, however, means these systems are often unable to cope with the intense volumes of traffic.
 To ease the pressure on provincial systems, universities such as Xi’an Jiaotong-Liverpool University (XJTLU) have developed their own web applications, catering solely to their applicants.

-The existing system provided a great blueprint from which I could develop the new web application, which works as follows:
+The existing system provided a great blueprint from which we developed the new web application: